Rafael Nadal: 2018: 11th French Open and Monte Carlo titles

 At the French Open, Nadal won his 17th Grand Slam title.
 This tied Margaret Court's record for singles titles at a Grand Slam event (Court won 11 Australian Opens).
 Nadal dropped only one set at the event, beating Dominic Thiem in the final in three sets.
 Nadal became the fourth man in the Open Era to win three or more major titles after turning 30.

 At Wimbledon, Nadal beat Juan Martín del Potro in five sets in the quarters.
 In the semi-finals he faced rival Novak Djokovic.
-The match lasted 5 hours 17 minutes, spread over two days, the second-longest Wimbledon semi-final ever.
+The match lasted 5 hours 15 minutes, spread over two days, the second-longest Wimbledon semi-final ever.
 Djokovic won in the fifth set 10–8.
 It was Nadal's first loss in the semis of a major since US Open 2009 and his first Wimbledon semi final since 2011, ensuring Nadal retained his No. 1 ranking.
+It is considered one of the greatest matches in Wimbledon history and of all time.

 He won the Rogers Cup, a record-extending 33rd Masters title and his first Masters title on hard court since 2013.
 At US Open he first beat David Ferrer in Ferrer's last Grand Slam match, who retired due to injury.
 In his semi-final against Juan Martin del Potro, Nadal retired after losing the second set 6–2 due to knee pain.
 He withdrew from the Paris Masters due to an abdominal injury.
-As a result Novak Djokovic replaced him as world No. 1.
+As a result, Novak Djokovic replaced him as world No. 1.